Pulsed radio emission from a Central Compact Object: Radio properties

-1E~1207.4$-5209$ is located within the bilaterally symmetric supernova remnant PKS~1209$-$51/52~\cite{Cotton2024}.
+PKS~1209$-$51/52~\cite{Cotton2024} is a bilaterally symmetric supernova remnant (Extended Data Fig.~\ref{fig:MKT-Xray}).
 Radio polarization observations reveal a distinct east-west RM asymmetry in the remnant, with mean values of +28 rad m$^{-2}$on the eastern limb and $-14$ rad m$^{-2}$ on the western limb.
 The foreground RM along the line of sight to the SNR is estimated to lie in the range of +10 to +20 rad m$^{-2}$ \cite{harvey-smith10}.
-The RM value associated with the CCO ($+$10 rad m$^{-2}$) is consistent with the range toward the supernova remnant, albeit with considerable uncertainty for the latter measurements.
+The RM value associated with the CCO ($+$10 rad m$^{-2}$) is consistent with the range toward the supernova remnant, the range toward the supernova remnant, albeit with considerable uncertainty for the latter measurements.
 This consistency provides no evidence of a strong magneto-ionic environment surrounding the CCO, such as one that could be produced by a magnetized fallback disk.
 This agrees with HST and VLT measurements, which suggest an ultra-low mass ($<10^{-10}~M_\odot$) for any potential fallback disk surrounding this CCO \cite{deluca2011}.